-- Determining characteristics of profitable customer segments, enabling enterprises to target prospect groups more effectively and aid in the process of targeting current customers - Identifying information elements that indicate a change in the relationship, enabling enterprises to prepare for future events affecting other customer groups c) Information quality Process in CRM company is in its usage of the CRM application.
+- ?
+Determining characteristics of profitable customer segments, enabling enterprises to target prospect groups more effectively and aid in the process of targeting current customers - ?
+Identifying information elements that indicate a change in the relationship, enabling enterprises to prepare for future events affecting other customer groups c) Information quality Process in CRM In today's business world where information is the ultimate currency, the higher quality the information, the more valuable and powerful the information is to those who possess it.

+Good and accurate information is the most important factor in determining how successful a company is in its usage of the CRM application.
 A successful CRM strategy is primarily determined by the quality of information residing in the application.
 High quality information is essential to a company that manages its sales and marketing goals using a CRM system.